Part I: Cauliflower, Elephants, and Stage Names

 She looked me up and down (I was wearing a simple, business-casual suit) and shrugged.
 “That’ll do.”

-With my résumé still on her desk, the office door closed, and another door to a new world had just opened.
-A mischievous flutter ran through me, and I blushed.
+With my résumé left on her desk, the office door closed.
+Another door to a new world opened.
+I blushed, feeling a mischievous flutter.

 To be continued in Part II…